nikeshdevkota/Deep-Learning-Lectures/Lesson3.md

   <img src="https://user-images.githubusercontent.com/45029614/160310814-f3f65cd5-a0ef-472e-8653-b749bed0b296.PNG" width="350" title="hover text">
 </p>

-Some of the loss functions are as follows:

 * <strong>Multi-class SVM loss</strong> Multi-class SVM Loss is a cost or a loss function that uses a scoring function 'f' to determine the numerical scores for each target class labels.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/45029614/160311593-3c45d078-7f8c-4453-a3bf-3d8ff3d29625.PNG" width="350" title="hover text">